DaoCloud/DaoCloud-docs/style.md

 All images in a book or on a website shall have a consistent style and:

-- Show all text cleary
+- Show all text clearly
 - Fill in with all parameters rather than keep those fields blank
 - Do not give a big blank space on your screenshot
 - A mermaid image is prefered, which can provide much convenience for translation and localization